 Truck Accidents Related to Braking or Jackknifing

-Jackknifing truck accidents can be devastating and serious.
-Regardless of whether the accident is caused by brake malfunction, blown tire, or inclement weather, a jackknifing truck can cause significant property damage, severe injuries, and even death.
-If you are involved in a jackknifing truck accident, it is important that you contact a knowledgeable Sacramento Truck Accident Attorney to discuss your potential claim.
+Jackknifing truck accidents can be devastating and severe.
+Regardless of whether the accident is caused by brake malfunction, a blown tire, or inclement weather, a jackknifing truck can cause significant property damage, severe injuries, and even death.
+If you are involved in a jackknifing truck accident, it is essential that you contact a knowledgeable Sacramento Truck Accident Attorney to discuss your potential claim.

-If you or a loved one has been involved in a serious accident involving a large truck, call me now at 916.921.6400, for your free and confidential consultation.
+I’m Ed Smith, a Sacramento Truck Accident Attorney with the primary accident information site on the web, www.AutoAccident.com.
+If you or a loved one has been involved in a serious accident involving a large truck, call me now at 916.921.6400 or 800.404.5400 for your free and confidential consultation.